Anthem is a decent game with a fair amount of content but it falls short in many areas, which inevitably led to its downfall.

 For some, the heat meter that slowly fills while flying or hovering will be a turn-off, but I think flight would become a bit too simple without it.
 I personally enjoy having to juggle several systems at once, so keeping an eye on my meter during combat makes me feel more engaged.

 The heat system also encourages you to come up with creative ways to maximize your distance by incorporating jumps and dashes into your movement and flying past bodies of water to cool off your suit.

 Each of the game’s four classes feels distinct and plays drastically different than one another.
 The Colossus is slow and tanky, the Storm is frail and can stay in the air forever, the Ranger is extremely versatile, and the Interceptor is quick and deadly.
 They each fulfill a unique role in battle and add a lot of replayability to the game.

 Where Anthem excels is in its Strongholds, which are lengthier “mini-raid” missions that have you and your team infiltrating a large area, culminating in a big boss battle.
-These offer a lot more challenge than normal missions and reward you with better loot.
-Unfortunately, as of now the game only features three different Strongholds, which makes taking them on feel repetitive far too quickly.
+These offer a lot more challenges than regular missions and reward you with better loot.
+Unfortunately, as of now, the game only features three different Strongholds, which makes taking them on feel repetitive far too quickly.

 The Final Verdict

 To me, Anthem feels exactly like what a live service game should.
 BioWare has created a template that they plan on fleshing out in the future with new content and carrying on with incremental patches.